 The City does not offer bike rentals at any of our parks.

 Rollerblading is a popular fitness activity in Tampa.
 Some of the City's best places to rollerblade include Bayshore Boulevard Linear Park; MacDill Trail at Gadsden Park; Rowlett Park Trail; Hillsborough River Greenway at Rivercrest Park; and Blake Trail at Julian B. Lane Riverfront Park.
 Go to Existing Trails for maps.

 Where can I rent a canoe or kayak?

-The City doesn't currently offer canoe or kayak rentals at City parks, but there are several rental businesses in the City of Tampa.
-Here are a few:
+The City currently offers kayak and paddleboard rentals at the River Center, but there are several other rental businesses in the City of Tampa.

 - Canoe Bayou, 14521 N. Florida Avenue, 265-4888

 - Mad Paddlers Kayak and Surf Shop, 8802 Rocky Creek Drive, 243-5737